mribeirodantas/vidente/README.md

 library(vidente)
 ```

-You can also clone this repository and run the two commands above inside the cloned directory.
+You can also clone this repository and run the R command above inside the cloned directory.

 ## Contributing